sciZer0/7/v/README.md

 All the fundamental problems of the blockchain industry can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.

-And this is just a matter of time that some initiative group of people will create a blockchain of that of sort.
+And this is just a matter of time that some initiative group of people will create a blockchain of that sort.

 Last but Not Least